MotasemBillahSkMujeeb/Excel_Project-Data_Analytics/README.md

 ## Salary Analysis
-It explores the demanding skills in Data Science Carrers, what are the optimal skills you should prioritize to learn and also uncovers the pay grade according to the number of skills.
+This analysis finds high in-demand jobs and skills in Data Carrer.
+It helps job seekers to set their carrer paths and the skills they should prioritize to stand-out in the Job Market.
+And what salary to except according to the skills.

 [Checkout my work here](/Project_2-Analysis)